 As stated in the DfE Guidance ‘The Reading Framework’ (July 2021) ‘Reading is fundamental to education’.
 At Grangetown Primary School we have designed our Early Reading Curriculum with the intent that all children, regardless of background, will become a fluent, insightful readers.
 We have developed a curriculum that will instil in all children a love of reading that we hope will stay with them for life.
-We understand that Parents and Carers play a vital role in the development of early reading and in nurturing positive habits and attitudes towards reading and do all we can to promote this.

 - Direct, focused phonics which is taught every day in Reception and Phase 2.
 We understand that phonics have a vital part of learning to read.
 At Grangetown Primary we use Read Write Inc as our chosen systematic synthetic phonics programme.
 Click here for more information about RWI.

 - Phonics is be taught progressively from Early Years to Y2 as an effective way of developing children’s reading and spelling skills.